 As a responsible employer, committed to the well-being of its employees, Crédit Agricole CIB promotes a wide range of social benefits around the world.
-The Bank pays special attention to the fact that these social benefits fit within a framework that is:
+Our Bank pays special attention to the fact that these social benefits fit within a framework that is:

-- Ethical, reflecting the Group's values,

-- Attractive and reasonable regarding local practice in the banking sector, - Adapted to the population it is addressing.
+- Ethical, reflecting the Group's values, - Attractive and reasonable regarding local practice in the banking sector, - Adapted to the population it is addressing.

 In many countries healthcare is made easy through programmes partly financed by the Bank.

-In 2020, health was at the heart of the challenges, which is reflected in particular by the evolution of the services offered by local health insurance in Hong Kong and Singapore, the strengthening of the annual health check-up in Korea or even the donations to NGO to fight Covid-19 in India.
+2022 saw individual health consultations with employees in Taiwan, improvement of healthcare costs in Singapore and Hong Kong, implementation of an employee support programme in Singapore and new health and well-being initiatives in the United States.
+Italy set up a platform for all employees to manage some of their benefits related to health, education and care for the elderly.
 Ensuring family protection in case of death or work interruption is also an important issue for Crédit Agricole CIB.
 The Bank completely finances these schemes for its staff throughout the world.